GioF71/librespot-docker/README.md

 DISABLE_DISCOVERY||Disable zeroconf discovery mode.
 Y or y to disable.
 DITHER||Dither algorithm: none, gpdf, tpdf, tpdf_hp.
 Defaults to tpdf for formats S16, S24, S24_3 and none for other formats.
 ZEROCONF_PORT||The port the internal server advertises over zeroconf: 1 - 65535.
 Ports <= 1024 may require root privileges.
+ENABLE_VOLUME_NORMALISATION||Enables volume normalisation for librespot.
+Y or y to enable.
+NORMALISATION_METHOD||Specify the normalisation method to use: basic, dynamic.
+Defaults to dynamic.
+NORMALISATION_GAIN_TYPE||Specify the normalisation gain type to use: track, album, auto.
+Defaults to auto.
+NORMALISATION_PREGAIN||Pregain (dB) applied by the normalisation.
+Defaults to 0.
+NORMALISATION_THRESHOLD||Threshold (dBFS) to prevent clipping.
+Defaults to -2.0.
+NORMALISATION_ATTACK||Attack time (ms) in which the dynamic limiter is reducing gain.
+Defaults to 5.
+NORMALISATION_RELEASE||Release or decay time (ms) in which the dynamic limiter is restoring gain.
+Defaults to 100.
+NORMALISATION_KNEE||Knee steepness of the dynamic limiter.
+Default is 1.0.

 PUID|1000|For pulseaudio mode.
 Set the same as the current user id.
 PGID|1000|For pulseaudio mode.
 Set the same as the current group id.